aws-samples/sagemaker-multi-model-endpoint-tensorflow-computer-vision/README.md

 <img src="/img/sagemaker-design-patterns-mme-cv.jpg" alt="SageMaker Multi-model Endpoint"/>

 ### Model-1: CIFAR-10 image classification
+For model-1, we will use CIFAR-10 dataset.
 CIFAR-10 is a benchmark dataset for image classification in the CV and ML literature.
 CIFAR images are colored (three channels) with dramatic variation in how the objects appear.
 It consists of 32×32 color images in 10 classes, with 6,000 images per class.
 There are 50,000 training images and 10,000 test images.
-Figure below shows a sample of the images grouped by the labels.

 ### Model-2: Sign language digits classification
 For model-2, we will use the sign language digits dataset.
 This dataset distinguishes the sign language digits from 0 to 9.
 The figure below shows a sample of the dataset.